KAVA-Leigh/guides/get-started-building-a-sveltekit-website-with-directus/index.md

 ## SvelteKit

-SvelteKit is a [framework for Svelte](https://kit.svelte.dev/) that enables Server-side rendering (SSO), routing and more.
+SvelteKit is a [framework for Svelte](https://kit.svelte.dev/) that enables Server-side rendering (SSR), routing and more.

 Also, please note the Directus JavaScript SDK is pulled in under `examples > sveltekit > src > lib > client.js`.
 If you're interested, [see the `client.js` file on GitHub](https://github.com/directus/examples/blob/main/sveltekit/src/lib/client.js) and read more in the [Directus SDK Documentation](https://docs.directus.io/reference/sdk/).